tiffanymonroe/wdi-remote-gizmo/unit_4/w10d01/instructor_notes/morning.md

 There is no best way.
 With Ruby it's up to you to discover your own way and form your own vocabulary.
 This is how Ruby was intended.

 Having said that, there are some idiomatic uses of Ruby that developers have "settled" on.
-But you don't have to live your life full of boring opinions.
 Whether you adopt these idiomatic uses between you and your employer.

 For example, one idiomatic use is Spaces over Tabs, that is, using two Spaces and **not** a Tab character.
-This rule can be "controversial".
-This gets a big yawn from me, I don't care either way.
-I'm more worried about my cat getting older. [ref](https://www.amazon.com/Eloquent-Ruby-Addison-Wesley-Professional/dp/0321584104)
+This rule can be "controversial". [ref](https://www.amazon.com/Eloquent-Ruby-Addison-Wesley-Professional/dp/0321584104)

 Another is never to use for loops.
 Another is never to use `{ ... }` blocks unless the code nicely fits on one line.